zmofei/sysDate/README.md

 sysDate
 =======

-use javascript get  servers date
+use javascript get servers date ,which you needn't care about the servers script.

 example
 =======